B-Varsha/AutoCartOS/README.md

 AI-powered industrial procurement assistant.

 This Flutter app connects to our FastAPI multi-agent backend and generates smart industrial carts based on user problems.
+The Flutter Frontend provides the interactive interface that allows users to communicate their needs and visualize the engineered product bundles.
+It is designed to transform complex JSON data into a clean, actionable industrial procurement dashboard.

 ## Quick Start